 Since leaving the Government in September 1992, David Mellor has been active in the media.
 As well as being regularly interviewed on all the leading current affairs programmes on radio and television, he also presents his own programmes on radio and television.
 On radio he has had series on four of the BBC's five national radio networks.
-On Radio 2 he has presented programmes of light classical music, has a two special on Christmas day 1993.
-On Radio 3 he presents "Vintage Years" and on Radio 4 he has hosted three series of the chat show "Soapbox".
-On Radio Five Live he presents their cult soccer show "6.06", one of the networks most popular programmes, every Saturday evening during the soccer season.
+On Radio 2 he has presented programmes of light classical music, a special on Christmas day 1993.
+On Radio 3 he presented 'Vintage Years' and on Radio 4 he has hosted three series of the chat show 'Soapbox'.
+On Radio Five Live he presented their cult soccer show '6.06', one of the networks most popular programmes, every Saturday evening during the soccer season.

 At the prestigious 1995 Variety Club Awards, David Mellor was named "BBC Radio Personality of the Year".
 David Mellor was a columnist for 'The Guardian', writing about the arts every Tuesday.
 He reviews books for 'The Telegraph' and contributes articles on politics, sport and the arts to several newspapers and periodicals at home and overseas.
 He writes regular articles for 'The Mail' under the name 'David Mellor for Event'.
 He is a Governor of the National Youth Orchestra, a former Deputy Chairman of the London Philharmonic Trust and a Trustee of the Richmond Theatre.
 In 1993 he was a judge for the Sony Radio Awards, the Whitbread Literary Prize and the Sunday Express Award for Fiction.
 In 1994 he chaired the panel of judges for the Science Book Awards.